 The Sudan 1941

-Bill Baird knew Paddy well, from the Desert, Greece and Palestine days with 211 Squadron in 1940 and 1941.
-Although the 211 Squadron record does not cover the late 1941 period, Paddy was present in the group photographs taken at Wadi Gazouza and held by Bill and other Squadron personnel.
+Bill Baird, a fellow WOp/AG, knew Paddy well, from the Desert, Greece and Palestine days with 211 Squadron in 1940 and 1941.
+Although the 211 Squadron record does not cover the late 1941 period, Paddy was present in the group photographs taken at Wadi Gazouza held by Bill and other Squadron personnel.
 These prints date from about September or October 1941, according to common recall and from the presence of RAAF personnel with known periods of posting to the Squadron.